 Another important step to amazing focaccia bread is using good quality olive oil.
-Olive oil coats the bottom of the pan that the dough is baked in.
-The focaccia will take on the flavors of the olive oil and give the most beautiful crispy crust.
+I prefer a light tasting olive oil because the focaccia will take on the flavors of the olive oil and give the most beautiful crispy crust.
 It may just be my favorite part of the focaccia bread.
 Top the focaccia bread with a flaky sea salt, some fresh herbs and maybe parmesan cheese for a delicious flavor.
 You can also top focaccia with tomatoes, olives, peppers, really anything that would be delicious in bread.

 Dimpling the Dough

 Focaccia bread is known for its dimpled look.
 Once the dough has been refrigerated overnight, pull it out of the fridge and bring it to room temperature (this may take longer in the winter months and shorter in the summer).
 Watch for the dough to bubble up and see that fermentation happening.
 Once the dough is bubbly and puffed up, top with desired toppings.
 Then take your fingers and press down lightly into the dough all around the pan.
 The entire top of the bread should look dimpled and bubbly.
 At that point it is ready to bake.

 Once the focaccia has been baked at high heat, let the bread sit in the pan for about 5-10 minutes.
 This lets some of the oil soak into the bread dough a little more and keeps the bottom nice and crispy.
 Remove it from the pan after 5-10 minutes and let cool completely on a wire rack.
 We all agree that focaccia is one of those breads that tastes better cooled or room temperature.
 The flavors have a chance to blend and it is just perfection!